Torann/lyften.com/source/projects/laravel-moderate/_doc/index.md

 $ php artisan config:publish torann/moderate
 ~~~

-This will publish Moderate's config to ``app/config/packages/torann/moderate/``.
+This will publish Moderate's config to `app/config/packages/torann/moderate/`.

 ### Migration

-Now migrate the database tables for Moderate.
+If blacklists are going to be stored in the database.
+Run migrate to setup the database table [see [Blacklist Drivers](/projects/laravel-moderate/doc/blacklist-drivers.html)].
 Run this on the command line from the root of your project:

 ~~~
 $ php artisan migrate --package=torann/moderate